litprog/litprog/lit_v3/11_overview.md

     LitProg supports the comment syntax of many programming languages and can be easilly extended to support more.
 For Python, Bash, PHP the comment syntax uses the `#` character, for Java, JavaScript, C, it uses the `//` string etc.

-    Some blocks may not even have a meaningful language, in which case you can pick any language with a comment syntax you prefer.
+    Some blocks may not even have a meaningful language (such as output blocks), in which case you can pick any language with a comment syntax you prefer.
 In this program I will use `shell` if there is not a more appropriate choice.

     Languages that are unknown to LitProg can nonetheless be used if it has the same comment syntax as another language.
 Since LitProg only parses the comments of a code block and doesn't do anything specific to a particular language, you can label the block with the other language (as a stop-gap measure until support is added).
 If you wanted to use the [Zig Language][href_ziglang] for example, you could label the block with `rust` instead, which also uses `//` for comments and for which the syntax highighting works tolerably well (at least in my editor).